 Purpose of scheme

-This Scheme provides a housing benefit to tenants on rent paid for premises leased as ordinary residence of the applicants and their family thus rendering the rent more affordable.
+This Scheme provides a housing benefit to tenants on rent paid for premises leased as the ordinary residences of the applicants and their families thus rendering the rent more affordable.

-Qualification to apply for housing benefit under this scheme
+Qualification to apply for housing benefits under this scheme